Dispatch From Abu Dhabi: The Many Meanings of ‘Energy Transition’

 “We have to bust the myth that oil and gas is bad and that hydrocarbons cannot partner with environmentally successful investments,” said Ahmed Ali Attiga, CEO of the Arab Petroleum Investments Corporation.

-Shaikh Nawaf Al-Sabah, CEO of the Kuwait Foreign Petroleum Exploration Company, stated firmly that oil will remain central in any decarbonization outlook, but noted there will be competition over product cost and carbon intensity.
+Shaikh Nawaf Al-Sabah, CEO of the Kuwait Foreign Petroleum Exploration Co., stated firmly that oil will remain central in any decarbonization outlook, but noted there will be competition over product cost and carbon intensity.

-“When we look at the various scenarios for net zero, for what the future decades will look like, in any scenario you look at, oil will remain a part and a strong part of the energy mix,” he said.
-“So then the question that comes to us is: whose oil will remain part of that energy mix?
+“When we look at the various scenarios for net zero...oil will remain...a strong part of the energy mix,” he said.
+“So then the question that comes to us is: Whose oil will remain part of that energy mix?
 And we want to be in a position where it is ours.”

-If product from other countries is perceived to be a dirtier than a barrel of Kuwaiti oil “then we’re essentially the ones left standing,” he said.
+If product from other countries is perceived to be a dirtier than a barrel of Kuwaiti oil, “then we’re essentially the ones left standing,” he said.

 Among the commonly listed avenues for the fossil fuel sector to clean up its act: cleaner methods of oil and gas extraction, an increasing role for hydrogen derived from both renewables and fossil fuels, and carbon capture and carbon offset projects.

-However, investments in new technology solutions were generally viewed as expensive and anti-competitive without a global carbon pricing mechanism in place.
+However, investments in new technology solutions are generally viewed as expensive and anti-competitive without a global carbon pricing mechanism in place.

 IRENA: Oil and gas companies welcome at the table